Warren challenges 2020 Democrats to embrace 10-year clean energy transition

 Warren’s proposal would commit $3 trillion over 10 years, in part paid for by reversing Republican tax cuts passed in 2017 that largely benefit businesses and the wealthy.
 It aims to bolster efforts to reach 100% zero-carbon pollution for all new buildings by 2028, 100% zero emissions for most new vehicles by 2030 and 100% zero emissions in electricity generation by 2035.

+Jamal Reed, a spokesman for Inslee, said the governor’s staff had advised Warren’s campaign and others on climate issues and Inslee is “particularly impressed the Senator Warren is adopting his aggressive targets.”

-The Massachusetts senator noted that her push to transition to clean energy would require retrofitting buildings, re-engineering the electrical grid and adapting manufacturing.
+Warren, a Massachusetts senator, noted that her push to transition to clean energy would require retrofitting buildings, re-engineering the electrical grid and adapting manufacturing.

 “For too long, there has been a tension between transitioning to a green economy and creating good, middle class, union jobs,” she wrote.

 Warren said her administration would not ask coal and other workers to make the “impossible choice” between jobs with good wages and benefits and “green economy” jobs that pay less, with fewer benefits.
 The jobs created by her climate plan would be unionized, and training, early retirement benefits and other protections would be provided to current coal workers.